-for Associate degree of Nursing, the transferring in of MS110 must follow the below eligibility.
+\for Associate degree of Nursing, the transferring in of MS110 must follow the below eligibility.

 Course Credit will be awarded for courses that are comparable in scope, content and number of Credits to courses offered at Beal University.
 Courses must be at the 100-level or higher and completed with a grade of "C" or higher or the equivalent.
 Students transferring in science classes must have a C+ or higher.
-Technical/Concentration coursework must be current and no older than eight (8) years; general education coursework should be current and no older than eight (8) years; general education coursework should be current and no older than eight (8) years; general education coursework should be current and no older than eight (5) years or older.
+Technical/Concentration coursework must be current and no older than eight (8) years; general education coursework should be current and no older than fifteen (15) years; anatomy and physiology and microbiology courses must not be more than five (5) years or older.
 Course Prerequisites and course sequencing must be observed to ensure appropriate skill development.
 A student will not be granted partial Credit for a course; however, similar courses may be combined to allow for full Credit transfer.
 If a student has a sequence or combination of courses that are worth fewer Credits, those courses may be combined and granted for one course.
 If the course being evaluated does not match the content of the Beal University course, Credit will not be awarded.